clr2of8/DPAT/README.md

 ```sh
 dpat.py -n customer.ntds -c oclHashcat.pot -g "Domain Admins.txt" "Enterprise Admins.txt"
 ```
+Note that the group lists at the end (-g "Domain Admins.txt "Enterprise Admins.txt") are optional.
 Try this out on the example files provied in the sample_data folder of this project.
-Note that the group lists at the end (-g "Domain Admins.txt "Enterprise Admins.txt") are optional.
+The sample data was built from census data for common first and last names and password from the well know rockyou list.

-Note that your customer.ntds file should be in this format:
+Your customer.ntds file should be in this format:
 > domain\username:RID:lmhash:nthash:::

 You can get this file by first dumping the password hashes from your domain controller by executing the following command in an administrative command prompt on a domain controller.
 Just make sure you have enough disk space to store the output in c:\temp.
 The amount of space needed will be slightly larger than the size of the ntds.dit file that is currently on the disk, as this performs a backup of that file and some registry settings.